-Paraguay is gaining attention as a great location for those seeking a backup plan or “Plan B.” This interest has always existed, but has intensified due to the rise in global tensions, making the prospect of a safe and distant off-grid community in Paraguay more appealing.
+Paraguay is gaining attention as a great location for those seeking a backup plan or “Plan B.” This interest has always existed, but has intensified due to the rise in global tensions.
 The most logical first step is to get residency in Paraguay.
 In addition, many are exploring the Asuncion real estate market not just for residential purposes, but for the diversification of their investments.

 However, is buying real estate in Asuncion a good investment?
-Overall, the Asuncion real estate market appears to have a strong potential for capital appreciation, starting from a relatively low point.
-Yet, it’s important to note that this market may consistently struggle with low rental income and capitalization rates.
+Overall, the Asuncion real estate market appears to have a good potential for capital appreciation, starting from a relatively low point.
+However, it must be noted that the rental yields are in constant flux.

 My personal journey in Paraguay

 Naturally, the first thing I did was obtain residency in Paraguay.
-Aleksandr, who helps people obtain residency in Paraguay and invest in Asuncion real estate, sorted it out for me.
-I gave him my documents on arrival, and two months later I received my temporary residency card (to turn into permanent residency two years later).
+Aleksandr, who helps people obtain residency in Paraguay sorted it out for me.
+I gave him my documents on arrival, and two months later I received my temporary residency card.
+Two year later I used Matt to get my permanent residency.
+Both were very helpful.

-I spent a few weeks road-tripping around Paraguay and about two weeks in Asuncion specifically looking at real estate.
+I spent a few weeks road-tripping around Paraguay and went to Asuncion a few times specifically looking at real estate.

 Macro Overview of Paraguay